 - No residency requirements.
 Owners do not have to be U.S. citizens.

 - Legal protection.
-When your business is an LLC, your personal assets are protected against business debts.
+When your business is an LLC (similar to a Corporation), your personal assets are protected against business debts.

 - Better credibility.
 LLC status improves the public profile of your business.